dxl495/431-2020/classes/class22/README.md

     - Remember that your lowest two lab grades this semester are ignored, so you can skip two if you did well on the others, although Labs 7 and 8 are an excellent way to build up skills for Quiz 2 and Project B.
 3. The Project B [Study 2 Data Plan](https://thomaselove.github.io/431-2020-projectB/your5.html) is due at noon on Thursday 2020-11-19.
 4. Look at the [Calendar](https://thomaselove.github.io/431/calendar.html) (also summarized in the [Class 21 README](https://github.com/THOMASELOVE/431-2020/tree/master/classes/class21#there-are-ten-remaining-deliverables-this-semester)) for remaining deliverables and deadlines.

+# One Last Thing

+- [The Polls Weren’t Great.
+But That’s Pretty Normal](https://fivethirtyeight.com/features/the-polls-werent-great-but-thats-pretty-normal/) from Nate Silver posted 2020-11-11 at FiveThirtyEight.